 Colombia Debuts an Amazon Park

-Por María Isabel García
+By María Isabel García

 The indigenous Inga community requested the creation of a nature reserve, which covers 68,000 hectares in a coca production zone.

-The need to protect the indigenous Inga peoples and the discovery of previously unknown species of birds, insects and plants, prompted the creation in Colombia of the Alto Fragua-Indiwasi National Nature Park.
+BOGOTA, (Tierramérica).- The need to protect the indigenous Inga peoples and the discovery of previously unknown species of birds, insects and plants, prompted the creation in Colombia of the Alto Fragua-Indiwasi National Nature Park.
 Indiwasi is an Inca word that means "house of the sun".

 The new park, created by government decree in February, covers 68,000 hectares in the southern department of Caquetá, in the Colombian Amazon, the country's most biologically rich areas.
 Colombia is among the world's top 13 countries in biodiversity.